magneticio/vamp.io/content/documentation/installation/v1.0.0/dcos.md

 In the DC/OS UI, click the icon next to the **vamp-ee-lifter** service name to open the Vamp Lifter UI in a new window
 ![](/images/screens/v100/dcos-vamp-lifteree.png)

-Open the link to the Vamp Lifter UI in your web browser:
 * Select **Installer → Deploy**
   ![](/images/screens/v100/lifteree-installer-deploy.png)
 * Click on the **Deploy** button (top right), this will start the installation and: